 We have undertaken projects to improve the range of our product offerings and evolve our fresh foods, as well as our non-food, sections.
-For example, in 2023, we introduced changes in the design of our fresh products and food sections, and new concepts for our pet, perfumery and parapharmacy sections.
+For example, in 2024, we consolidated changes in the design of our fresh products and food sections, and new concepts for our pet, perfumery and parapharmacy sections, successfully tested during the previous year.
 Guided by customer demand, these changes were made on the back of product range innovation and in-store implementation of the latest trends in these sections.
-We also introduced these new concepts as pilot projects across our store network, with a focus on both larger shops , such as supermarkets and on smaller, self-service convenience shops in city environments.
+We also introduced these new concepts as pilot projects across our store network, with a focus on both larger shops, such as supermarkets and on smaller, self-service convenience shops in city environments.

-Throughout 2023, we have also continued renewing our network by consistently updating store layouts and lighting and unifying branding based on store formats that we regularly test.
-We transformed 58 stores in our core regions, including eight hypermarkets, six Familia branded stores in Galicia and nine opticians.
-We have also commenced over 27 more transformations of Caprabo-branded models.
+Throughout 2024, we have also continued renewing our network by consistently updating store layouts and lighting and unifying branding based on store formats that we regularly test.
+We transformed 49 stores in our core regions, including 7 hypermarkets and 5 Familia branded stores in Galicia.
+We have also commenced over 15 more transformations of Caprabo-branded models.
 The renovations have received a positive response from our customers and have led to increased customer satisfaction and revenue per store in the transformed locations.
-In 2023, we closed 26 supermarkets in total.
-Of the 26 supermarkets closed, 21 were in the Caprabo perimeter, and 13 were reopened as franchises.
+In 2024, we closed 11 stores in total.
+Of the 11 stores closed, 4 were reopened near the same locations and with expanded floor areas.

-Between the fiscal years 2021 and 2023, our average capital expenditures amounted to €119 million per year, or 2.4% of our average revenue over the same period.
-Our average maintenance capital expenditures, which are approximately €49.5 million, or approximately 1% of revenue per year, during the same period, relate to spending required for refurbishing our stores so that they may remain operational or for substituting obsolete tangible assets in our stores.
-Our average expansion capital expenditures, which are approximately €69 million, or approximately 1.4% of revenue per year, during the same period, relate to the opening of new stores and remodelling of existing stores.
-Since 2021, we have invested more significantly in expansion capital expenditures to grow and renew our network of Caprabo stores, in particular.
-We also invest in capital expenditures for our franchised locations, primarily to provide updated IT and payments systems and to update branding across our stores.
-Between February 1, 2021 and January 31, 2024, we established 80 new Caprabo stores, of which three were operated by ourselves and 77 were franchises, and we refurbished 146 existing stores.
+Between the fiscal years 2021 and 2024, our average capital expenditures amounted to £122 million per year, or 2.4% of our average revenue over the same period.
+Our average maintenance capital expenditures, which are approximately £50.7 million, or approximately 1% of revenue per year, during the same period, relate to spending required for refurbishing our stores so that they may remain operational or for substituting obsolete tangible assets in our stores.
+Our average expansion capital expenditures, which are approximately £71,5 million, or approximately 1.4% of revenue per year, during the same period, relate to the opening of new stores and remodelling of existing stores.
+We also invest in capital expenditures for our franchised locations, primarily to provide updated IT and payments systems and to update branding across our storesBetween February 1, 2021 and January 31, 2025, we established 94 new Caprabo stores, of which 4 were operated by ourselves and 90 were franchises, and we refurbished 161 existing stores.